unrealwork/atsd-use-cases/tutorials/docker-monitoring/README.md

 Executing containers on Docker enables decomposition of applications into microservices which improves fault tolerance and manageability.
 However, the side effect is more challenging performance monitoring, since microservice life cycles are often very short.
 The lifespan of containers can be as short as just a few minutes – in some cases even seconds – while Virtual Machines can have lifespans measured in years.
 Treating containers like VMs might seem convenient, it is a misleading analogy.

 Container statistics are often gathered for a short timespan, meaning that traditional ways of monitoring are not applicable.
-Once the container is terminated, the data becomes obsolete for the purpose of troubleshooting, since the workload has been taken over by a new container.
+Once the container is stopped, the data becomes obsolete for the purpose of troubleshooting, since the workload has been taken over by a new container.
 Instead of chasing individual container identifiers, consider monitoring applications and services based on labels: application name, type, role, function, etc. This can be accomplished by leveraging container labels to encode type, role, or function groups.
 To provide a meaningful amount of metadata about each micro-service, container labels needs to include:

 * Service or application name.
 * Function such as database, message-broker, http-server.